Search: Go

 7. Is the address for their offices correct? – Not sure why, fraudsters tend to provide you with fake addresses which don’t really exist.
 Check any of the online street directories and find out if the address provided is correct.

 8. Something strange about their names?
-Funny names such as “Woley Fernandez” or “Barrister Perez Santos ESQ” are names made up by Nigerians conducting 419 advance fee scams (the terms “Barrister” or “ESQ” don’t exist in Spanish law).
+Funny names such as “Woley Fernandez” or “Barrister Perez Santos ESQ” are names made up by Nigerians conducting 419 advance fee scams (http://www NULL.youtube NULL.com/watch?v=Q0e-pPfITts&feature=related) (the terms “Barrister” or “ESQ” don’t exist in Spanish law).
 Also, fraudsters tend to cite fake organisms such as “The Ministry of Finance” or “The Security Company”.

 9. What others are saying – Use search engines to find information about the company.
 Try putting the company in inverted comas, and add terms like “scam” or “fraud”.
 The company or individual you mention might have already been reported online as fraudsters by other people.